 Now depending upon your environment you can choose for online patch source or an offline patch source.
 We will discuss both these topics in depth later in this article.

-To use online patch management your RHEL Linux system must be registered with Red Hat Network mapped with proper subscription channel to get the required updates.
+To use online linux patch management your RHEL Linux system must be registered with Red Hat Network mapped with proper subscription channel to get the required security updates.
 If you have a substantial number of Linux computers, it may be cost effective to buy, configure, and dedicate one or more computers to the patch management task.
-For example, assume that you have a network of 100 computers, and patch management requires that each of these computers downloads 20MB per day.
+For example, assume that you have a network of 100 computers, and linux patch management requires that each of these computers downloads 20MB per day.
 Downloading an additional 2GB per day, every day, can be expensive on business-level Internet connections.

 In RHEL 7 and 8 this can be achieved using

 yum-security plugin, for RHEL 6 you must install

 yum-plugin-security rpm manually